All Posts

 Mild to moderate soreness is generally safe to train through, especially if you are working different muscle groups or keeping intensity controlled.
 Sharp pain, joint discomfort, or soreness that worsens during movement is a sign to rest or modify.
 Listening to your body is part of training intelligently, not a sign of weakness.

-How structured programs help manage soreness
+Properly structured programs can help manage soreness

 Random workouts often lead to excessive soreness because they lack progression and balance.
 Structured programs gradually increase intensity, vary training focus, and include important recovery elements.
 This allows your body to adapt without constant overwhelm.

-Inside the Heather Robertson App, workouts are designed with progression, variety, and recovery in mind so soreness stays manageable and training remains sustainable.
+Inside the Heather Robertson app, workouts are designed with progression, variety, and recovery in mind so soreness stays manageable and training remains sustainable.

 The bottom line